How attachment expiry works

 Extending availability when accessed

-If a message with a file is loaded and the remaining time is inside the renewal window, we push the expiry forward.
-The renewal window depends on size: small files can renew up to about 30 days; the largest files renew up to about 7 days.
+If a message with a file is loaded and the remaining time falls inside the renewal window, we move the expiry forwards.
+The renewal window depends on size: small files can renew up to about 30 days, while the largest files renew up to about 7 days.

-One view is enough to refresh it – you don't have to click or download the file.
-Multiple views inside the same window don't stack.
-The total lifetime is capped to the size-based budget, so repeated renewals can't keep a file available indefinitely.
+One view is enough to refresh a file.
+You do not need to click or download it.
+Multiple views inside the same window do not stack.
+The total lifetime is capped to the size-based budget, so repeated renewals cannot keep a file available indefinitely.

 What happens after expiry